influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/database/delete.md

 ---
 title: influxctl database delete
 description: >
-  The `influxctl database delete` command deletes a database from an InfluxDB Cloud Dedicated cluster.
+  The `influxctl database delete` command deletes a database from an InfluxDB cluster.
 menu:
   influxdb_clustered:
     parent: influxctl database
 weight: 301
 ---

-The `influxctl database delete` command deletes a database from an InfluxDB Cloud Dedicated cluster.
+The `influxctl database delete` command deletes a database from an InfluxDB cluster.

 ## Usage